 We bask in the warmth of the sun, are stunned by the beauty of the flowers, and curl up in the comfort of love.
 Life is beautiful.
 Experience tickles the sensations, sending waves of feeling throughout our bodies.
 But too much sensation overwhelms the system, shutting down normal processing, and requiring disrupting adaptations.

 We progress and mature through optimal levels of sensation.
-Our abilities to manage experience should be challenged but not trampled.
+In psychology this is known as a window of tolerance.
+Our abilities to manage experience should be challenged by emotion but not trampled with emotional overload.
 Character forms when experience is between ease and chaos.
 Without challenges we stagnate, expecting too much from others, and growing accustomed to idleness.
 With chaos, we become discouraged, unsure how to act, so we seek escape.
 Our choices play a role in the future environments, whether chaotic or managed.

 Undisciplined and impatient, we may chase pleasures; immediate gratifications without intelligent consideration of future impact.
 Our childhoods are ripe with these choices.
 As we mature, and with proper guidance, we develop deeper awareness to the costs and rewards of present choice.
 Studying for the exam has a greater reward than another night of drinking with the boys (or girls).
 But the stages of growth are fluid, not recognizable, and sometimes regrettably missed.

 The atmosphere of our lives is muddled with the stormy disarray of destructive choices.

 "As we mature, and with proper guidance, we develop deeper awareness to the costs and rewards of present choice."

 When recovery is unclear, the path obscured, we must approach change through the small identifiable steps of personal change, enhancing resources and improving skills.
 Even though lifestyles may have alienated us from normalcy, we must waddle through the uncomfortable relationships to regain clear insights of living.